-Frank Ferrucci News: Film Scoring Seminars and MOTU shorts at NAMM in Anaheim, CA;
+Frank Ferrucci News: Film Scoring Seminars and at NAMM in Anaheim, CA

 A Word from Frank

-My seminars, part of the series Approaches to Music for Film and Visual Media are returning to NAMM 2016 (National Association of Musical Merchants) at the Anaheim, CA Convention Center on Friday January 22.
-From noon to 1 pm I will present A Sense of Time: How Technology Can Help Your Film Scoring Workflow, Master Class Room 202A, which shows how I use MOTU's Digital Performer to spot and layout film cues and work with timings and tempos.
-I'll talk about use of past and current technology in the art of film scoring and how computers are used to make a composer's job easier.
-This will be followed at 2pm by Behind the Scenes: A look into the creative process and challenges of composing music for film and visual media, TEC Lab Room 202B, which gives a behind the scenes look into the creative process and real life challenges of composing music for film and visual media.
-These two seminars are part of NAMM's Tec Tracks, formerly H.O.T.
-Zone, educational program, and co-sponsored by Manhattan Producers Alliance.
+My seminars, part of my film scoring series Approaches to Music for Film and Visual Media are returning to NAMM 2018 (National Association of Musical Merchants) at the Anaheim, CA Convention Center on Friday January 26.
+From noon to 1 pm I will present Behind the Scenes: A look into the creative process and challenges of composing music for film and visual media, a NAMM U Tek Tracks Master Class in the Hilton Hotel Avila Room, level 4, which gives a behind the scenes look into the creative process and real life challenges of composing music for film and visual media.
+New this year, there will be a one hour Meet Up Q&A and mentoring session after the seminar.
+This year marks the 4th year I've presented one of my seminars as part of NAMM's Tec Tracks, formerly H.O.T.
+Zone, educational program, co-sponsored by Manhattan Producers Alliance.

-I've enjoyed presenting these seminars to audiences in Anaheim at NAMM 2015, San Francisco at Pyramind Studios; in São Paulo, Brazil at Berklee affiliated Conservatório Souza Lima and in my home town New York City at the AES 2014 and 2015 conventions and the Apple Store Soho Theater.
-Next week's seminars and demos are free events for NAMM registrants.
+I've enjoyed presenting these seminars to audiences at NAMM, San Francisco; in São Paulo, Brazil at Berklee affiliated Conservatório Souza Lima and in my home town New York City at the AES 2014, 2015, and 2017 conventions and the Apple Store Soho Theater.
+This week's seminars and demos are free events for NAMM registrants.
 If you are planning to attend the convention please stop by and say hello.

 All the best,